Spain > Tenerife

 Overview

-If there is any spot on the globe that enjoys a perfect climate, Tenerife in the Canary Islands might just be it.
-There is markedly little variation in the average temperatures between summer and winter, and there is only very occasional rain.
-Add to this landscapes of verdant forests, mountains, deserts, volcanoes, exotic plant and animal life, and spectacular beaches (with black volcanic sand) and travellers have a true holiday paradise.
+If there's any spot on the globe that enjoys a perfect climate, Tenerife in the Canary Islands might just be it.
+The destination experiences markedly little variation in the average temperatures between summer and winter, and there's only very occasional rain.
+Add to this landscapes of verdant forests, mountains, deserts, volcanoes, exotic plant and animal life and spectacular beaches (with black volcanic sand), and travellers have a true holiday paradise.

-Tenerife offers the unique experience of swimming and sunbathing on a beautiful beach while just a few miles away snow sparkles on the crest of Mount Teide.
-The island's central mountain stands at 12,200 feet (3,719m), the highest in Spain, and a cable-car ride to the summit offers unrivalled views of the lunar-like landscape of the volcanic slopes in the UNESCO-listed Teide National Park.
+Tenerife offers the unique experience of swimming and sunbathing on a beautiful beach while snow sparkles on the crest of Mount Teide just a few miles away.
+The island's central mountain stands at 12,200 feet (3,719m) and is the highest in Spain.
+A cable-car ride to the summit offers unrivalled views of the lunar-like landscape of the volcanic slopes in the UNESCO-listed Teide National Park.

 The island's capital, Santa Cruz de Tenerife, is an upbeat town geared towards tourism.
-Its port, where once the first shots of the Spanish Civil War were fired, is today a morass of ferries, jetfoils, and freighters ready to take visitors on various cruises and ocean adventures.
-Other picturesque towns worth visiting on this picturesque island include Garachico, La Orotava, and Masca, all of which have much to offer travellers.
+Its port, where once the first shots of the Spanish Civil War were fired, is today a morass of ferries, jetfoils and freighters ready to take visitors on various cruises and ocean adventures.
+Other picturesque towns worth visiting on this gorgeous island include Garachico, La Orotava and Masca, all of which have much to offer travellers.

 Getting Around

 The bus service is run by Titsa and is operational all over the island, as well as within Santa Cruz and other towns.
-Holidaymakers using the bus frequently should purchase a Bono card.
-Travellers can take a taxi anywhere on the island, but it is an expensive way to get around; hiring a car is a convenient and more cost-effective transport solution.
+Travellers can take a taxi anywhere on the island, but it's an expensive way to get around; hiring a car is a convenient and more cost-effective transport solution.
 Car rental outlets are available at the airport and major resorts in Tenerife, and same-day rentals shouldn't be a problem.

 Nightlife

-Tenerife is famous for its raucous and varied nightlife, ranging from Ibiza-style nightclubs and boozy karaoke joints, to authentic Spanish tapas venues and bars playing great live music or hosting traditional dance performances.
+Tenerife is famous for its raucous and varied nightlife, which ranges from Ibiza-style nightclubs and boozy karaoke establishments to authentic Spanish tapas venues and bars playing great live music or hosting traditional dance performances.
 Venues tend to stay open as late the clientele wish, and the prices of drinks and dinner compare extremely well against mainland Europe.

 The best nightlife on Tenerife is concentrated in the south of the island around Playa de las Americas.
-There are three main areas to explore in this resort: Veronicas, the Patch, and Starco Commercial Centre, each of which are densely packed with clubs (many of which are open 24 hours), bars, and English-style pubs.
+The three main areas to explore in this resort are Veronicas, the Patch, and Starco Commercial Centre, each of which is densely packed with clubs (many of which are open 24 hours), bars and English-style pubs.
 Most bars are child friendly and serve decent food.

-The most famous club in Playa de las Americas is Tramps, in the Starco complex, regularly attracting top DJs for epic parties.
-Nearby Los Cristianos is a better bet for quieter bars and restaurants, and is consequently more popular with families with young children.
-In the north of the island Santa Cruz and Puerto de la Cruz have a good variety of nightlife venues but lack the concentration of clubs in the south.
+The most famous club in Playa de las Americas is Tramps in the Starco complex, which regularly attracts top DJs for epic parties.
+Nearby Los Cristianos is a better bet for quieter bars and restaurants, and is consequently more popular with families.
+In the north of the island Santa Cruz and Puerto de la Cruz have a good variety of nightlife venues but lack the south's concentration of clubs.

 Casinos are another popular way to enjoy a night out in Tenerife.
 There are three to choose from: Casino de Taoro in Puerto de la Cruz, Casino Santa Cruz in Hotel Mencey in Santa Cruz, and the Playa de las Americas Casino in the Gran Tenerife Hotel.

-A popular family night out is the Medieval dinner show at Castillo San Miguel, which has jousting, horse and sword feats, and bawdy serving wenches.
-For some more traditional Spanish entertainment, travellers shouldn't miss the Flamenco performances at the Pyramid de Arona Auditorium at Playa de las Americas, and the cabaret and dancing on display at the Palace Show in Playa de las Americas.
+The Medieval dinner show at Castillo San Miguel is a popular family night out.
+It has jousting, horse and sword feats and bawdy serving wenches.
+For more traditional Spanish entertainment, travellers shouldn't miss the Flamenco performances at the Pyramid de Arona Auditorium at Playa de las Americas, and the cabaret and dancing on display at the Palace Show in Playa de las Americas.

 Shopping

 Most of the resorts and small towns have weekly markets.
 The huge Sunday market in Los Cristianos is a fleamarket extravaganza selling everything under the sun.
-In Santa Cruz, the African market is well worth exploring, with 300 stores selling fresh produce and interesting curios.
-On Sundays the area around the market becomes the El Rastro Flea Market, a good place to pick-up quality handicrafts and bargain souvenirs.
-Golf del Sur has a good market near the marina on Friday mornings; Los Abrigos puts on a decent night market every Tuesday evening; while Guaza has recently begun hosting a Sunday fleamarket.
+In Santa Cruz, the African market is well worth exploring as it has 300 stores that sell fresh produce and interesting curios.
+On Sundays the area around the market becomes the El Rastro Flea Market, which is a good place to pick up quality handicrafts and bargain souvenirs.
+Golf del Sur has a good market near the marina on Friday mornings; Los Abrigos puts on a decent night market every Tuesday evening; while Guaza hosts a Sunday fleamarket.

-Best buys in Tenerife, apart from booze and cigarettes, are the award-winning local cheeses and honey, leather goods such as shoes and belts, and turrón, the almonds and honey confection available around the festive season.
+Best buys in Tenerife include the award-winning local cheeses and honey, leather goods such as shoes and belts, and turrón: the almonds and honey confection available around the festive season.
 Travellers should avoid shopping at the airport where prices tend to be significantly inflated, and note that if they pay via debit or credit card, they will need to show their passport.
-Many shops still observe the very sensible custom of closing over siesta (1.30 to 4.30pm) and will close all day Sunday.
+Many shops still close over siesta (1.30 to 4.30pm) and will close all day Sunday.

 Sightseeing & Attractions